Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

-Information describing the PBSA in plain language is available online in Information for Pension Plan Members, and resources linked below.
+Information describing the PBSA in plain language is available online on the Information for Pension Plan Members section.

 The PBSA does not provide the authority for the Superintendent of Pensions to unlock pension funds.